alanindra/alans_spotify/README.md

 ## Output
 - output
+    - master_table.csv
+        - The master data
     - {time}
-        - Contains transformed and enriched tables
+        - Contains transformed and enriched tables by times of processing
 - processed
     - {time}
         - Contains untransformed and unenriched tables